thestarlab/thestarlab.github.io/software.md

 <div class="pure-u-1 copy" markdown="1">
 # Selected Datasets
-- [Here](https://github.com/thestarlab/data) is a times seres of datasets (ESRI shapefile) of Chinese urban boundaries for the years of 2004, 2006, 2008 and 2010, derived from nighttime remote sensing imagery constrained to city development statistics.
+- [Here](https://github.com/thestarlab/data) is a times seres of datasets (in ESRI shapefile) of Chinese urban boundaries for the years of 2004, 2006, 2008 and 2010, derived from nighttime remote sensing imagery constrained to city development statistics.

 </div>